Sapori lucani: il pane

 The Lucanian cuisine, always renowned, is poor but rich in many flavors that come mainly from the earth.
 In particular, in this fabulous land, we create every morning what is considered the king of the table: bread!
 It welcomes everyone with its majestic smell and satisfies the palates of the most refined.
 Let's discover together the types:

-• The “cialledda” is a poor dish that represents the Lucanian peasant civilization that today has been valued a lot.
+• The “ cialledda ” is a poor dish that represents the Lucanian peasant civilization that today has been valued a lot.
 It is a summer dish ready in a few minutes: you use stale bread or “cunzato” as they say in Basilicata and you add cherry tomatoes, red onion, vegetables such as zucchini and eggplant, mushrooms and so on.
-At the end a sprinkling of basil and the game is done.
-An inexpensive dish and easy to do for those who want to bring with them a piece of Lucania.
+At the end a sprinkle of basil and the game is done.
+An inexpensive dish and easy to make for those who want to bring with them a piece of Lucania.

 • The bread of Matera has become for some years the symbol par excellence of southern bread making.
 It can have two forms: croissant or high.
 The cornet shape is like the one in photography and is crisp on the outside but of a shocking softness inside.
 The highest form is a little more singed and inside the crumb is pale yellow.
 The bread of Matera is known all over the world together with the bread of Altamura in Puglia and the Sicilian black bread of Castelvetrano.